-CELEBRATING CANADA'S COURAGE DURING WWII

-- CANADIAN MILITARY BATTLES AND SACRIFICES REMEMBERED
+INTERNATIONAL CELEBRATING CANADA'S COURAGE DURING WWII - CANADIAN MILITARY BATTLES AND SACRIFICES REMEMBERED

-Eighty years ago, in 1945, as World War II was winding down, Canadian soldiers helped free an entire country-the Netherlands.
+Eighty years ago in 1945, as World War II was winding down, Canadian soldiers helped free an entire country -the Netherlands.
+Their bravery came just in time.
 The Dutch in northwest Europe had suffered under a brutal Nazi occupation for four gruelling years.
-People were starving, many cities were destroyed, and despair was a daily reality.
+People were starving, cities had been destroyed beyond recognition, and despair was a daily reality.

 The First Canadian Army was Canada's main fighting force in northwest Europe.
-They faced fierce obstacles in the push to liberate the Netherlands.
-They fought strong resistance to deliver desperately needed food and aid to towns and cities.
-The price was high.
+They faced fierce obstacles in the push to free the Netherlands, but they never gave up.
+They fought their way through strong resistance to liberate Dutch towns and cities, and delivered desperately needed food and aid.
+The price was high, however.
 Some 7600 Canadians lost their lives.
-But their sacrifice was not in vain.
-On May 5, 1945, German forces